-Many Roma women do not possess the needed knowledge and capacities to efficiently address violence-related issues (either as individuals or as NGO representatives).
+Many Roma women do not possess the needed knowledge and capacities to efficiently address violence-related issues (both as individuals and as NGO representatives).
 Insufficient training opportunities (reaching out to stakeholders in rural or remote areas) are therefore an additional impediment.